noah-maupu/projet_hive/README.md

 In the Arduino IDE, go to ***File -> Open***, open ***"OpenRucheSoftware.ino"***

+**WARNING !**
-**WARNING !** Check that the COM port selected is the port where your Arduino is detected
+- Check that the COM port selected is the port where your Arduino is detected
 To do so, go to ***Tools -> Port***, select the port with the name of your microcontroller.

+- Check that you are using the good setting for your microcontroller
+To do so, go to ***Tools -> Card Type*** and select the ***"Arduino Nano BLE Sense 33"***

-Upload your code in your Arduino Nano BLE Sense 33 microcontroller, by clicking on ***Flash***, the arrow icon next to the checkmark on the top-left of the screen.
+Upload your code in your Arduino Nano BLE Sense 33 microcontroller, by clicking on ***Upload***, the arrow icon next to the checkmark on the top-left of the screen.

 How to download the Arduino IDE ?